Stadler Regio-Shuttle RS1

-The Stadler Regio-Shuttle RS1 is the first widely used, new-generation, diesel railcar in Germany and Czech Republic for local railway services.
-Its most characteristic feature is the trapezium-shaped window frames.
-The Regio-Shuttle is classified by the Deutsche Bahn as Class 650, by the České Dráhy as Class 840 or Class 841, however numerous private railways have their own Regio-Shuttles.
+The Regio-Shuttle RS1 is a diesel railcar widely used for local rail services in Germany and the Czech Republic.
+Its most distinctive feature is its trapezoidal-shaped window frames.
+Around 500 units were built between 1996 and 2013.
+Originally a product of ADtranz, the RS1 was subsequently manufactured and marketed by Stadler after Bombardier was required to sell the Berlin-Wilhelmsruh production site in 2001 for antitrust reasons following its acquisition of ADtranz.
+The Regio-Shuttle is classified by the Deutsche Bahn as Class 650, by the České Dráhy as Class 840 or Class 841.
+Numerous private railways also operate Regio-Shuttle cars.